-I have to admit that I was sucked into the whole 90s D.I.Y. (do-it-yourself) thing.
-Sure it was a clever ruse to turn boring hosuehold repair products into colourful lifestyle brands and sure it a self-aggrandising way to turn otherwise boring stories about routine home maintence into enthralling tales about domestic bravery and bold aesthetic […]
+Back in the 90s I was sucked into the whole DIY (do-it-yourself) thing.
+Sure it was a clever ruse to turn boring hosuehold repair products into colourful lifestyle brands and sure it a self-aggrandising way to turn otherwise boring stories about routine home maintence into enthralling tales about domestic bravery and bold aesthetic judgement.

 But, it was fun!

 For a while it was like the whole cultural zeitgeist was aligned with DIY.
 People whose middle class education (and upbringing) had been designed to hide them from manual skills suddenly fell in love with using their hands to make and repair things.

 This lead to mini-renaissance in creativity.
 You could redesign and reshape your domestic environment.
 The process of changing your home was rewarding and deeply satisfying.